CodeWhizard/hello-world/README.md

 # hello-world
-first ever repository for me
+first ever repository for me!
+i code in python, java, html, and css for now.